awsdocs/amazon-rds-user-guide/doc_source/User.SQLServer.Options.S3-integration.md

 + You must re\-enable the S3 integration feature on restored instances\.
 It isn't propagated from the source instance to the restored instance\.
 Files in D:\\S3 will be cleaned up on a restored instance\.
 + Downloading to the DB instance is limited to 100 files\.
 In other words, there can't be more than 100 files in `D:\S3\`\.
 + Only files without file extensions or with the following file extensions are supported for download: \.bcp, \.csv, \.dat, \.fmt, \.info, \.lst, \.tbl, \.txt, and \.xml\.
+**Note**
+Files with the \.ispac file extension are supported for download when SQL Server Integration Services is enabled\.
+For more information on enabling SSIS, see [SQL Server Integration Services](Appendix.SQLServer.Options.SSIS.md)\.
+Files with the following file extensions are supported for download when SQL Server Analysis Services is enabled: \.abf, \.asdatabase, \.configsettings, \.deploymentoptions, \.deploymenttargets, and \.xmla\.
+For more information on enabling SSAS, see [SQL Server Analysis Services](Appendix.SQLServer.Options.SSAS.md)\.
 + The S3 bucket must have the same owner as the related AWS Identity and Access Management \(IAM\) role\.
 Also, the bucket can't be open to the public\.
 + File size for uploads is limited to 50 GB per file\.